OndrejOravec/BIMmanager_g_11/A4/A4_Tutorial.md

 ## Overview of the Script
 This will give a brief overview of what the script does and at the end of the tutorial all parts of the script will be displayed and explained thoroughly.
 The script performs the following key steps:
-1. **Loads an IFC model**: Using IfcOpenShell, it reads the architectural IFC file to detect medium-sized rooms (such as classrooms and offices).
+1. **Loads an IFC model**: Using IfcOpenShell, it reads the architectural IFC file to detect medium-sized rooms (such as offices).
 2. **Geometry Analysis**: It identifies relevant floor surfaces, bounding boxes, and other surrounding elements like walls, windows, and beams.
 3. **Acoustic Analysis**: Calculates reverberation times based on surface areas, room volumes, and average absorption coefficients.
 4. **Visualization**: Provides visual feedback by plotting results such as reverberation time versus floor area, 3D scatter plots, and other summary charts.